scarfaceablo/ruby_api/README.md

 # README

 A simple Rest API made with Ruby on Rails and Grape.
-Api enables filtering and sorting of returned data in json format.
+Api enables filtering by multiple parameters.
+It returns data in json.